 The best advice is to choose a subject that you like, but one that isn’t one of the “most important” ones you will need for an intended future.
 Therefore, a good option is to complete a subject you enjoy, but one that isn’t vital for your career.
 Many Maths /Science type students choose an alternative subject for this purpose, while Arts students may tend to choose a Science option.
 VET studies are a viable third option frequently selected for early access by students.

 Students are encouraged to consult a Careers Counsellor, the (MIPS) coordinator, or a Senior Sub School Leader about the possibility of accelerated learning.

 If you think this option is for you, please fill out the Acceleration form below, and discuss your suitability for early access with VCE contact teachers and your current teachers before indicating your final subject preference requests on your selection proforma.

 Please note that some electives have extra charges to cover costs such as materials and activities integral to the program.
 Please refer to the section below for likely costs.
 Costs outlined here are indicative only.
 Final charges will be confirmed prior to the end of the school year.

-In order for students to take possession of projects and materials produced in some, students are required to pay a materials cost.
+In order for students to take possession of projects and materials produced in some courses, students are required to pay a materials cost.
 These costs are detailed below:

 VET: course specific – please refer to VET section for more details.
-This fee must be paid on course counselling day. *The below fees were applicable in 2019 and are an indication for 2021 only.
+Fees must be paid when VET forms are returned. *fees applicable in 2020 are an indication only for 2021.
 (Fees for 2021 will be confirmed in due course.)

-Outdoor Education $220 This subject involves considerable out-of-school activity including camps, hikes, visits to outdoor centres etc. There is a compulsory charge of $220 that must be paid to confirm enrolment in this subject. (*2019 fees for indicative purposes only)
+Outdoor Education; This subject involves considerable out-of-school activity including camps, hikes, visits to outdoor centres etc. There is a compulsory charge of $220 that must be paid to confirm enrolment in this subject.

 Please take these costs into consideration when selecting electives for next year.